jezzlucena/caderno/AI_AUTOCOMPLETE_GUIDE.md

 ## Overview

-AI Autocomplete in Agenda provides intelligent writing suggestions and automatic entry summaries powered by HuggingFace's free SmollM3 language model.
+AI Autocomplete in Caderno provides intelligent writing suggestions and automatic entry summaries powered by HuggingFace's free SmollM3 language model.
 This feature helps you write faster and automatically generates concise summaries of your journal entries.

 ## Visual Guide